McNepp/QApplicationContext/README.md

 In this method, you might apply further configuration to your service there, or perform logging or monitoring tasks.<br>
-Any information that you might want to pass to a QApplicationContextPostProcessor can be supplied as so-called *private properties* via mcnepp::qtdi::config().
-Just prefix the property-key with a dot.
+Any information that you might want to pass to a QApplicationContextPostProcessor can be supplied as a so-called *placeholder-value* via mcnepp::qtdi::placeholderValue(const QString&,const QVariant&).

 ## Service-Initializers {#service-initializers}